earlution/vwmp/KB/Architecture/context/overview/epic01-vwmp-context.md

 ## 7. Open Questions

 1. **Authentication:** How do users authenticate?
-Django auth or separate auth system?
+Authentication or separate auth system?
 2. **Multi-tenancy:** Will VWMP support multiple projects/workspaces?
-3. **Cloud Deployment:** Will VWMP be deployable as standalone service or only integrated with Confidentia?
+3. **Cloud Deployment:** Will VWMP be deployable as standalone service or only integrated with parent project?
 4. **Workflow Sharing:** Can workflows be shared across projects or organizations?

 ---